Azure/azure-powershell/src/Chaos/Chaos.Autorest/docs/Update-AzChaosCapability.md

 # Update-AzChaosCapability

 ## SYNOPSIS
-Create a Capability resource that extends a Target resource.
+Update a Capability resource that extends a Target resource.

 ## SYNTAX